lightning-js/blits/docs/components/user_input.md

 ## Intercepting key input

 In addition to the Event handling chain explained above.
-Blits offers the option to _intercept_ key presses at the root level of the Application, before they reach a the focused Component.
-This can be useful in certains situation where you want to globally disable all key presses, or when implementing an override key press handler.
+Blits offers the option to _intercept_ key presses at the root level of the Application, before they reach the currently focused Component.
+This can be useful in certain situation where you want to globally disable all key presses, or when implementing an override key press handler.

 The `intercept()` input-method can only be implemented in the `Blits.Application`-component.
 When present, the method acts as a _catch-all_ method, and will be executed for _all_ key presses.
 It receives the `KeyboardEvent` as its argument, allowing you to execute logic based on the key being pressed.

-Only when the `intercept()` input-method returns the `KeyboardEvent` (possibly modified), the keypress will continue to be handled (by the currently focused) Component.
+Only when the `intercept()` input-method returns the `KeyboardEvent` (possibly modified), the keypress will continue to be handled (by the currently focused Component).

-The `intercept`-method can als be an asynchronous method.
+The `intercept`-method can also be an asynchronous method.

 ## Key-up handling